retro-vault/xyz/src/xc/README.md

 # xc

-the x compiler suite is about extending sdcc suite to support yos
+the x compiler suite

+...not started yet...